Vendor Terms and Conditions

 iii. the Product set live on the Site (including in our sole discretion the right to remove any Product from the Site in line with one or more of our Policies, or not allow a Product to be set live for sale on the Site).

-v.
-Each Storefront contains up to 30 (thirty) listings as standard but that number can be extended at our sole discretion.
+V. Each Storefront contains permission for up to 1000 (one thousand) listings as standard but that number can be extended at our sole discretion.

 i. we agree to ensure that that all payments we determine to be owing to you have been paid before closing your Storefront; and

 ii. you agree to ensure that negative balances are paid to us in full prior to closing your Storefront and agree to remain liable to pay any valid requests for refunds and associated Refund Fees which are received following such closure.

 VIII.
 If your Storefront goes into a negative balance, you agree: